bluediu/react-advanced/README.md

 3. Enhanced Predictability

 - Facilitates a more predictable and controlled flow of data, enabling parent components to manage and manipulate child component behavior.

+## State Initializer + Function as Child (Render Props) Pattern 🔮

+1. State Initialization via Props: Utilizes props, such as initialValues, to initialize the state of a component.
+2. Render Props for Functionality: Employs a function as a child (render prop) to expose component functionality to the parent.